 Start the day by wandering through the forest and spotting the magnificent sculptures, inspired by their surroundings; recharge with a bite to eat at the café before taking the kids to the play area, which is full of exciting activities such as a giant bird’s nest swing!

 Throughout the year, Sudeley Castle puts on lots of fun activities for families.
 Surrounded by gorgeous Gloucestershire countryside, adults can soak up the fascinating history of the castle while children have a fun day exploring the grounds.

 A day out with the little ones wouldn’t be complete without a trip to the playground, and the one at Sudeley Castle won’t disappoint.
 When the kids have burned off some of their boundless energy, visit the pheasantry where visitors can see some of the rarest pheasants from around the world.

-If the kids are feeling especially energetic, why not spend a day at Leisure at Cheltenham?
-The perfect opportunity to run off some steam, the Mini Gym sessions have a range of activities for the little ones, who can jump, climb and run around safely.
+If the kids are feeling especially energetic, spend a day at Leisure at Cheltenham – with Mini Gym sessions offering a range of activities for little ones to burn off some energy by jumping, climbing and running around safely.

 There’s also a new soft play room with an array of sensory activities to enjoy, as well as the toddler-friendly splash pad – with entry to both costing just £5 on a Tuesday.